TankerHQ/spec/trustchain_design.md

 ### Trust on first use

-When first receiving a *device* creation block for a *user*, the recipient needs to trust that the block relates to the correct *user*.
-The block and the information it contains &mdash; notably the new *device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] &mdash; are then stored locally, preventing the need to ask for this *device*'s public key again.
+When first receiving a *device* creation block for a *user*, the recipient needs to trust this block relates to the correct *user*.
+The block and the information it contains &mdash; especially the new *device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] &mdash; are then stored locally, preventing the need to ask for this *device*'s public key again.

-It is to be noted that because of the signature delegation scheme, the entity that needs to be trusted upon receiving blocks for a new *user* is **not** the *Trustchain* distribution system, but the private [Trustchain Signature Key Pair] holder (i.e. the *application server*).
+It has to be noted that because of the signature delegation scheme, the entity that needs to be trusted upon receiving blocks for a new *user* is **not** the *Trustchain* distribution system, but the private [Trustchain Signature Key Pair] holder (i.e. the *application server*).

 ### Forward secrecy

-Forward secrecy is, despite being an interesting property, **not **implemented in *Tanker Core*.
+Forward secrecy is, despite being an interesting property, **not** implemented in *Tanker Core*.
 The reason is that *Tanker Core* is not targeted solely at encrypting ephemeral message exchanges, but also persistent data.
 We want *users* to be able to decrypt anything at any time with any of their *devices*, which means that we cannot use a forward secure scheme.

-We consider implementing an optional forward secure scheme tailored for messaging in a future version of *Tanker Core*.

 ## Separation of trust

-*Tanker Core* is based on the separation of trust.
+*Tanker Core* is based on the separation of trust principle.
 Any *user* needs to trust:

 - the *application* to store and distribute encrypted data
 - *Tanker* to distribute blocks
 - *Tanker* and the *application* not to collude

 A collusion between *Tanker* and the *application* could result in a split view attack, in which an alternate, seemingly valid version of the *Trustchain* is strategically distributed to *users* in order to trick them into sharing data with the wrong entity.

-We plan on implementing a gossiping scheme in future versions of *Tanker Core*, which would prevent split view attacks.